Skip to main content

 The Educator Exodus

-Nearly half of special education teachers leave the profession within five years (Billingsley & Bettini, 2019).
+Special educators leave teaching at roughly twice the rate of their general-education peers (Gilmour & Wehby, 2020; Billingsley & Bettini, 2019).
 The top driver isn't salary — it's administrative burden.
-Observational research finds special educators spend approximately 17% of their workday — roughly 5-7 hours per week — on paperwork and compliance documentation (Vannest & Hagan-Burke, 2010).
-IncluShift automates compliance documentation so educators can return to instruction.
+Observational research finds special educators spend a substantial share of class time on paperwork and compliance documentation (Vannest & Hagan-Burke, 2010).
+IncluShift streamlines compliance documentation so educators can return to instruction.

 ~$1BNYC alone, 2023